-If you work in a healthcare related field, you know that physical inactivity can lead to a whole host of health related problems.
-But you may be surprised at just how widespread and far reaching this problem is.
+If you work in a healthcare related field, you know that physical inactivity can lead to a lot of health related problems.
+But you may be surprised at just how widespread and far-reaching this problem is.
 Those of us in the physical therapy world know this all too well.
+We aren’t just focused on one area, we care about the whole person.

 Jobs are more sedentary in nature than ever before.
 When you figure in driving time and time spent sitting at a TV or computer screen, many people are sitting nearly 13 hours per day.